 With so many anti-aging products on the market boasting ingredients you’d never thought you’d put on your face (acids! oils!), it can be hard to figure out where to start and how exactly to create the best skin care routine for your 40s.

 So we reached out to top dermatologists across the country to help simplify the process.
-From anti-aging creams to the best anti-aging serum for your 40s, they broke everything down.
+From anti-aging creams to serum catering to your 40-something skin, they broke everything down.
 Everyone we spoke to listed sunscreen as the most important topical to keep forty-something skin looking great, followed by an appropriate cleanser, anti-ager, moisturizer and exfoliator.

 Here you'll find a quick guide to what you’ll need when it comes to choosing the right ingredients for your face because, as Gohara stressed, “At this age, prevention — not just correction — should still be your goal.”